nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ## <a name="transportation"></a>(7) Transportation design choices

-The kinematic city recipe calls for:
+The kinematic city design calls for:
+  * no traffic lights
+  * no stop signs
+  * no open roads
+  * no large intersections
+  * no cars within city limits
+    * no private cars
+    * no taxis
+    * no ubers, lyfts
+    * no waymos and self-driving cars
+  * no rail within city limits
     * no subways
     * no light rail
     * no trollies or trams
+  * no airborne traffic within city limits
+    * no delivery drones
-  * no mass transit
+    * no helicopters
-  * no cars
+    * no gondolas
-  * no self-driving cars
+  * no large vehicles
     * no busses
     * no trucks
-  * no taxis
+    * no mass transit
-  * no ubers, lyfts, waymos
+  * no gas engine vehicles
     * no motorcycles
-  * no gas engines
+  * no fast vehicles
-  * no open roads
+    * no motorcycles

 Instead, we have
   * rain-sheltered pedestrian sidewalks